junaid1460/v8-perf/turbo/gc.md

 All phases are performed in parallel and interleaved on each task, thus maximizing utilization of worker tasks.

-1. scanning for roots
+1. scan for roots
     - majority of root set are the references from the old generation to the young generation
-- remembered sets are maintained per page (TODO more details in other articles) and thus naturally distributes the root sets among garbage collection threads
+    - [remembered sets](#tracking-pointers) are maintained per page and thus naturally distributes the root sets among garbage collection threads

-2. copying objects within the young generation
+2. copy objects within the young generation
-3. promoting objects to the old generation
+3. promote objects to the old generation
     - objects are processed in parallel
     - newly found objects are added to a global work list from which garbage collection threads can _steal_

-4. updating pointers
+4. update pointers

 ![parallel scavenger](https://1.bp.blogspot.com/-fqUIuq6zXEg/Wh2T1lAM5nI/AAAAAAAAA8M/g183HuHqOis6kENwJGt9ctloHEaXEQlagCLcBGAs/s1600/image4.png)
 ![threads](https://3.bp.blogspot.com/-IQcY0MHevKs/Wh2T08XW7wI/AAAAAAAAA8I/EluBNmwT2XIPZNkznSRUml6AmOJWZiJwQCLcBGAs/s1600/image3.png)